agus-gian/laravel-meta-generator/README.md

 ### `make:metadata`

-This command assists in setting up the metadata infrastructure for a specific model.
+This command sets up the metadata infrastructure for a specific model.

 **Usage:**